PharmaLedger-IMI/helm-charts/charts/ethadapter/README.md

   **Note about ETH account:** For Sandbox environment (helm chart *standalone-quorum*) use `{"address": "0xb5ced4530d6ccbb31b2b542fd9b4558b52296784", "privateKey": "0x6b93a268f68239d321981125ecf24488920c6b3d900043d56fef66adb776abd5"}`

 ## Changelog

+- From 0.4.x to 0.5.x
+  - SecurityContext (`podSecurityContext` and `securityContext` default to good practice values) enabled by default.
+Your Todo: Depending on your environment it is also recommended to set `podSecurityContext.seccompProfile`.

 - From 0.3.x to 0.4.x
   - New SmartContract Abi set as default value ready for epi application v1.1.x or higher.